← Back to 史記

 訿 宿

 Zhuangzi was a man of Meng, named Zhou.
 Zhou once served as an official in Meng's lacquer garden, and was contemporary with Liang King Hui and Qi King Xuan.
-His learning overlooked nothing, yet its essentials fundamentally returned to Laozi's words.
-Thus his written books were over one hundred thousand words, for the most part allegorical tales.
+His learning ranged everywhere, leaving nothing unexamined, yet its essential teaching returned fundamentally to Laozi's words.
+Thus, his written books were over one hundred thousand words, for the most part allegorical tales.
 He wrote 'The Fisherman,' 'Robber Zhi,' and 'Cutting Open Boxes' to mock and ridicule Confucius's followers and to clarify Laozi's techniques.
 Fearful Burden Void, Kang Sang Zi and the like—all empty words without actual events.
 Yet he was good at connecting books and separating phrases, pointing to affairs and analogizing feelings, using this to strip Confucians and Mohists—even contemporary veteran scholars could not exempt themselves.
-His words were vast and unrestrained to suit himself, therefore even kings and great men could not value him.
+His words were vast, flowing, and self-indulgently free; for this reason even kings, dukes, and great men could not fit him into any office.

 10